Usage & Examples

 // Panels

-var _panel_top = new EchoChamberPanel("top_bar", eEchoChamberDock.TOP);
+var _panel_top = new EchoChamberPanel("top_bar", eEchoChamberDock.TOP)

 ui_win.AddPanel(_panel_top);

-var _panel_left = new EchoChamberPanel("left", eEchoChamberDock.LEFT);
+var _panel_left = new EchoChamberPanel("left", eEchoChamberDock.LEFT)

 ui_win.AddPanel(_panel_left);

-var _panel_main = new EchoChamberPanel("main", eEchoChamberDock.FILL);
+var _panel_main = new EchoChamberPanel("main", eEchoChamberDock.FILL)

 ui_win.AddPanel(_panel_main);